rprouse/guppi/README.md

 [Obsidian](https://obsidian.md/) for better linking and formatting.
 This opens my notes in Obsidian, adds new notes and optionally opens the notes directory in VS Code.

+### OpenAI

+Adds some true intelligence to Guppi.
+Allows you to chat with Guppi using the OpenAI API.

 ### Strava

 Displays Strava fitness activities.